ocupop/refed-website/src/_states/ohio.md

         eligible_food: Agricultural crops
         eligible_recipients: Nonprofits
   animal_feed:
-    overview: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
-Vivamus volutpat quam ac quam bibendum rutrum.'
-    summary: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
-Vivamus volutpat quam ac quam bibendum rutrum.'
+    overview: 'Ohio allows the feeding of animal-derived waste to swine provided that it has been properly heat-treated by a licensed facility.
+All other waste may be fed to swine without heat-treatment.
+Food waste that consists of only certain food products, including bakery waste, may be fed to swine without being heat-treated.
+Individuals may feed household garbage to their own swine without heat-treating it and without a license.'
+    summary:
     link_url:
     legislation:
-      - title: 'CAL.
-FOOD & AGRIC.
-CODE §§ 32, 10901–90, 34006 (2015)'
+      - title: Ohio Rev. Code Ann. §§ 942.01–.99 (2015)
-        animals_covered: Farm animals; swine
+        animals_covered: Swine
-        definition_of_garbage: 'Any waste which consists in whole or in part of any animal waste that results from the handling, preparing, cooking, and consuming of food, including the o al from any animal carcass or from any part of an animal carcass.
-It does not, however, include such waste from ordinary household operations that is fed directly to swine on the premises. § 10901 (2015).'
+        definition_of_garbage: >-
+          All waste material derived in whole or in part from the meat of any animal, including fish and poultry, or other animal material, and other refuse of any character that has been associated with such waste material resulting from the handling, preparation, cooking, or consumption of food. § 942.01 (2015).

+          The garbage-feeding rule does not apply to an individual who feeds household garbage to his or her own swine, or feeds only bakery waste, candy waste, eggs, vegetables, or dairy products to swine.
+Nor does the rule apply to individuals who feed rendering products to swine, where “rendering products” means raw rendering material that has been ground and heated to a minimum temperature of 212 degrees Fahrenheit to make products such as animal, poultry, or fish protein; grease; or tallow.
+          § 942.13 (2015).
-        prohibitions: 'No feeding untreated garbage to swine or unpasteurized milk to farm animals.
-Exception for ndividuals feeding household garbage. §§ 10901–90, 34006 (2015).'
+        prohibitions: 'No feeding untreated garbage to swine.
+Exception for individuals feeding household garbage. §§ 942.04, .13 (2015).'
-        licensure_requirements: An individual or facility must obtain an annual license from the state before feeding garbage to swine. § 10981 (2015).
-        treatment_requirements: All garbage must be heated to at least 212 degrees Fahrenheit or boiling point for at least 30 minutes or else treated in some other manner approved by the state. § 10952 (2015).
-        enforcement: 'The state may inspect any premises where garbage is fed to swine and may order a facility to cease garbage-feeding operations. § 10922 (2015).
-The state may inspect records pertaining to garbage-feeding operations. § 10923 (2015).
-The state may refuse to issue, revoke, or suspend the license of an individual or facility that violates the garbage-feeding rule. § 10987 (2015).'
+        licensure_requirements: >-
+          No person shall heat-treat or feed garbage to swine without an annual license to do so. §§ 942.02 (2015); 942.04 (2015).

+          Each licensed garbage heat-treatment facility shall maintain records relating to heat-treatment operations for one year. § 942.07 (2015).
+        treatment_requirements: N/A
+        enforcement: >-
+          Whoever violates the garbage-feeding rule will be fined $100 for the first offense and $200 for each subsequent offense or imprisoned for 90 days to six months, or both. § 942.99 (2015).

+          The department of agriculture may inspect garbage heat-treatment facilities during regular business hours. § 942.06 (2015).

+          The director of agriculture may refuse to grant, or may suspend or revoke a license for any violation of the garbage-feeding rule.
+          § 942.03 (2015).
-        relevant_state_regulatory_body: 'California Department of Food and Agriculture (§ 32 (2015)), www.cdfa.ca.gov/.'
+        relevant_state_regulatory_body: 'Ohio Department of Agriculture (§ 942.06 (2015)), <a href="http://www.agri.ohio.gov/">http://www.agri.ohio.gov/</a>.'
   organics_recycling_mandates:
     overview: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
 Vivamus volutpat quam ac quam bibendum rutrum.'
     summary: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
 Vivamus volutpat quam ac quam bibendum rutrum.'